RestorationsSOS.com - Fire and Water Damage Restoration

 Another symptom is the fact that most of the complainants report relief soon after leaving the building or the contaminated room.

-A 1984 World Health Organization report into the syndrome suggested up to 30% of new and remodeled buildings worldwide may be the subject of excessive complaints related to indoor air quality.
+In 1984, the World Health Organization (WHO) report into the syndrome suggested up to 30% of new and remodeled buildings worldwide may be the subject of excessive complaints related to indoor air quality.

 The Causes of Sick Building Syndrome

-Additional reasons that may lead to sick building syndrome are associated with poor indoor quality usually caused by poor building design, poor ventilation and improper occupant activities.
+Additional reasons that may lead to Sick Building Syndrome are associated with poor indoor air quality usually caused by poor building design, poor ventilation and improper occupant activities.

 Ventilation

-Inadequate ventilation occurs if heating, ventilating, and air conditioning (HVAC) systems do not effectively
+Inadequate ventilation occurs if heating, ventilation, and air conditioning (HVAC) systems do not effectively

 distribute air to people in the building.